Origins of the Family Proclamation

 However, Church leaders have consistently maintained that men and women are “equal partners” in raising families.[24]
 Additionally, the family proclamation allows for "individual adaptations" as circumstances require.[25]

-Is the proclamation on the family only about same-sex marriage and gender roles?
+Is the family proclamation only about same-sex marriage and gender roles?

 No, it is intended to address a broad range of issues related to the family.
 When introducing the proclamation, President Hinckley also addressed various social issues related to families, including out-of-wedlock births, welfare dependency, violence in the media, adherence to civil laws, and marital fidelity.[26]